nkraja33/Build_a_CI-CD_Pipeline/README.md

 Below image describes the architecture of this project.
 ![architectural-diagram.png](architectural-diagram.png)

-   To start with this project, you need an github and Azure account.

    Please follow the below steps to create CI/CD pipeline for ML model in Azure: For your reference i have tracked all the CLI commands in `commands.sh` file.